HOME MEDICINE CABINET

 Paper and Excel are only quick at the start.
 You put in a few items and feel the topic is closed.
 Every later change costs attention.
 You have to sit down, add, delete, fix a count, change a date.

-In your phone, updates happen where you are.
+On your phone, updates happen where you are.
 Next to the cupboard.
 At the pharmacy.
 In the car.
-That is why a modern list of medicines in your phone wins not on theory, but on how much easier it is to keep it alive.
+That is why a modern list of medicines on your phone wins not in theory, but because it is easier to keep up to date.

 Duplicate risk compared

 Duplicates come from uncertainty.
 You are not sure whether a product is already there.
-You are not sure another pack is not at the back.
+You are not sure whether the same pack is still at the back.
 You buy “just in case”.

 A digital home medicine cabinet shrinks this risk, because instead of relying on memory you simply check.
 That is also why this kind of system often starts saving money sooner than people expect.